Ghost7926/Ghost7926/README.md

 - 🏫: I'm a Senior at Grand Canyon University and TAS Intern at GuidePoint Security.
 - 🔭: I’m currently working on creating scripts that relate to information security.
-- 🌱: I’m currently studying Active Directory.
+- 🌱: I’m currently studying Active Directory and for the PNPT.
 - 🏌: In my free time, enjoy going golfing.
 <hr>
 <Br>